samiekamal/samiekamal.github.io/skimmable-literature.md

 ## Conclusion

 After a few experiments, I am satisfied with the results of `model_5_pos_char_token_embedding`.
 Maybe in the future, I can try further improve the metrics, but as of right now, I am satisfied with these results.

+## The Full Code

+You can check out all the code together on my [Skimmable-Literature repository.](https://github.com/samikamal21/skimmable-literature)